Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • In the Log File Properties dialog box, click the Log File.

-• You can locate these files by typing the NPSLogFile in Log File Directory.
+• You can locate these files by typing the NPSLogFile in the Log File Directory.
 The file is located at %systemroot%\System32\NPSLogFile.

 • Keeping the other settings in default mode is recommended to minimize unnecessary headaches.